Building the Best PC for PlayerUnknown’s Battlegrounds

 To see how resolution affects visuals and performance, read: All About Screen Resolution.

-To determine how your PC will perform Battlegrounds, you’ll need to consider three things:
+To determine how your PC will perform in Battlegrounds, you’ll need to consider three things:

 - The resolution you want to play at (usually your screen’s native resolution)